KozlovN1/PIVlab_batch/README.md

 7) dt4 -- the time interval for averaging: to calculate the running average (seconds);
 8) N4 -- the appropriate number of frames;
 9) border -- coordinates of the border used to render the velocity fields in the format [x x+width y y+height]: if unsure, adjust it to ROI or image limits;
-10) roi_init -- the region of interest of the first pair: if the following parameters are set to zero, roi_init is used for the entire image series; this parameter is used to set "s{5,2}" from section "Standard PIV Settings" by W. Thielicke;
+10) roi_init -- the region of interest of the first pair; this parameter is used to set "s{5,2}" from section "Standard PIV Settings" by W. Thielicke;
-11) roi_C1 -- the coefficient for the growing ROI (OPTIONAL): this is an extra feature that is hardcoded for the case when ROI is growing with time in the horizontal direction; one should adjust it manually for a different direction;
-12) roi_pow -- the exponent for the growing ROI (OPTIONAL): this is an extra feature that is hardcoded for the case when ROI is growing with time in the horizontal direction; one should adjust it manually for a different direction;
+11) dynamicroi -- if dynamicroi==true the program will execute a special section at the end of file and try to execute the subprogram "adjustroi", which should be copied under name "adjustroi.m" to the same directorty as the config file "PIVlab_conf*.m";
-13) intens_min -- the minimun threshold intensity: sets "p{9,2}" from "Standard image preprocessing settings" by W. Thielicke;
+12) intens_min -- the minimun threshold intensity: sets "p{9,2}" from "Standard image preprocessing settings" by W. Thielicke;
-14) intens_max -- the maximum threshold intensity: sets "p{10,2}" from "Standard image preprocessing settings" by W. Thielicke;
+13) intens_max -- the maximum threshold intensity: sets "p{10,2}" from "Standard image preprocessing settings" by W. Thielicke;
-15) usetimestep -- a logical switch: if true, the program will seek for a timestep file, which contains a table with the descriprion of image pairs;
+14) usetimestep -- a logical switch: if true, the program will seek for a timestep file, which contains a table with the descriprion of image pairs;
-16) timestepfile -- the name of the timestep file (OPTIONAL): this feature allows to control the stability of images recording rate; PIVlab_batch reads from it the column entitled 'badpair', which should contain in the order of following of the image pairs the values 0 or 1; the former stands for good pairs where dt1 is respected, the latter -- for bad pairs that deviate from dt1;
+15) timestepfile -- the name of the timestep file (OPTIONAL): this feature allows to control the stability of images recording rate; PIVlab_batch reads from it the column entitled 'badpair', which should contain in the order of following of the image pairs the values 0 or 1; the former stands for good pairs where dt1 is respected, the latter -- for bad pairs that deviate from dt1;

 Misc. parameters
-17) showfields -- a logical switch to select whether to show the velocity vector fields during the calculation;
+16) showfields -- a logical switch to select whether to show the velocity vector fields during the calculation;
-18) computestreamfnc -- a logical switch: compute or not the stream function from the obtained velocity vector fields;
+17) computestreamfnc -- a logical switch: compute or not the stream function from the obtained velocity vector fields;
-19) scanpasses -- number of passes (forth and back): 2 is normal mode, 1 is for debugging;
+18) scanpasses -- number of passes (forth and back): 2 is normal mode, 1 is for debugging;
-20) leftBC, bottomBC, rightBC, topBC -- the boundary conditions for the streamfunction: possible values are scalar, 1D vector of the approrpiate length, NaN;
+19) leftBC, bottomBC, rightBC, topBC -- the boundary conditions for the streamfunction: possible values are scalar, 1D vector of the approrpiate length, NaN;
-21) exec_control -- a logical switch that selects whether or not to have some extra ouput from the program.
+20) exec_control -- a logical switch that selects whether or not to have some extra ouput from the program.

-Other parameters are the same as in the PIVlab and documented there.
+21) Standard PIV Settings, Standard Image Preprocessing Settings and PIV Postprocessing Settings are the same as in the PIVlab and documented there.

+22) Section to provide user-defined initial parameters of the dynamic region of interest (ROI): if dynamicroi==true
+%     Write here any parameters related to you dynamic ROI UDF. end

 _Finding the parameters values